WordPress/gutenberg/docs/contributors/code/testing-overview.md

 In other environments, run `composer run test` and `composer run test:watch`.

 Code style in PHP is enforced using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
 It is recommended that you install PHP_CodeSniffer and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation) ruleset using [Composer](https://getcomposer.org/).
 With Composer installed, run `composer install` from the project directory to install dependencies.
 The above `npm run test-php` will execute both unit tests and code linting.
-Code linting can be verified independently by running `npm run lint-php`.
+Code linting can be verified independently by running `npm run lint:php`.

 To run unit tests only, without the linter, use `npm run test-unit-php` instead.